dsynkov/twitter-list-manager/README.md

 ## Working With Your Own Lists

-This next set of fucntions are parallel to the above, only you don't need to specy the `owner` parameter, since the owner is you (assuming you exported `OWNER` as an environment variable):
+This next set of functions are parallel to the above, only you don't need to specify the `owner` parameter, since the owner is you (assuming you exported `OWNER` as an environment variable):

 ```python